-JP1 (CMOS Clear Jumper)
+JP1 (Clear CMOS Data)

-There is a CMOS RAM on board that has a power supply from external battery to keep the data and system configuration.
-To clear the contents of the CMOS, please a follow the steps below.
+To clear the contents of the CMOS, please follow the steps below.

-Disconnect the system power supply from the power source.

-- 2. Set the jumper cap at location [2-3] for <5 seconds>, and then set it back to the default position. - 3.
+- 1. Disconnect the system power supply from the power source. - 2.
+Set the jumper cap at location [2-3] for <5 seconds>, and then set it back to the default position. - 3.
 Connect the system's power and then start the system. - 4.
 Enter BIOS's CMOS Setup Utility and choose Load Setup Defaults.
-Type [Y] and then press [Enter] to continue. - 5.
+Type [Y] and press [enter]. - 5.
 Set the system configuration in the Standard CMOS Setup menu.